On this page, you can figure out the differences between the different coffee machines.

 How the temperature descends as heat exchanger extracts can be positive, especially for dark roasts.
 It can reduce the astringents pulled at the end of the extraction.
 In any case, there’s no clear evidence of which boiler system can produce a better espresso, but reliability and serviceability is something that everyone has to deal with.

-To know how to use the machines, please refer to the New Starter’s Guide or make an appointment to visit the Experimental room.
+To know how to use the machines, please refer to the New Starter’s Guide.
+It’s not necessary to go through a barista course.

 PID stands for Proportional, Integral, and Derivative.
 It’s a digital component to control heat for coffee machines.